Robert Powell Stars as 'Poirot' in Agatha Christie's BLACK COFFEE at the Belgrade, Now thru May 10

-The Belgrade Theatre is thrilled to announce that one of Britain's most instantly recognisable actors Robert Powell is to star as Hercule Poirot in a major new revival production of Black Coffee from Tuesday 6 - Sat 10 May.
+The Belgrade Theatre is thrilled to announce that one of Britain's most instantly recognisable actors Robert Powell is to star as Hercule Poirot in a major new revival production of Black Coffee from tonight 6 - Sat 10 May.

 The diminutive Belgian detective is set to get "the little grey cells" working in the latest production from the Agatha Christie Company whose previous tours include The Mousetrap, Go Back For Murder, Murder On The Nile and Verdict.